Falling (Harry Styles song): Music video

 The music video, directed by Dave Meyers, was released on 28 February 2020.
 The production design by François Audouy was awarded an Art Directors Guild Excellence in Production Design award, which was the first time the ADG had recognized a music video with a trophy in its 20-year history.

 Synopsis

 The video opens up with Styles in an apartment, drenched and gasping for air.
 The video flashes in Styles’ first verse, and begins to feature him alone in the apartment with a piano.
-As he sings the ballad, the room slowly fills with water, until, in the end, he is fully submerged, drowning.
+As he sings the ballad, the room slowly fills with water, until, in the end, he is fully submerged, drowning, but still conscious.

 Live performances

 On 18 February 2020, Styles performed the song for the first time at the 2020 Brit Awards.